-Rankouhi, a Ph.D. student in mechanical engineering, is advancing a cutting-edge project with a long legacy and deceptively simple goal.
+Rankouhi, a research associate at UW-Madison and CEO of Dastan Technologies, is advancing a cutting-edge project with a long legacy and deceptively simple goal.

 “At the highest level, what we’re trying to do is develop a new way to combine different materials together to manufacture objects,” he says.

 History provides some context.